 - A professional portrait suitable for the program

-The nomination materials may be submitted electronically to Nichole Schlegel (firstname.lastname@example.org) or sent to the Dean's Office in 116 Deike Building by no later than December 15.
+The nomination materials may be submitted electronically to Rhonda Stoner (firstname.lastname@example.org) along with four hard copies sent to the Office of the Associate Dean for Graduate Education and Research in 248 Deike Building by no later than November 15.
 Nominations received by the deadline will be reviewed by a committee consisting of the dean and the associate deans in the college.

 - 2017: Clive Randall, Director, Materials Research Institute; professor of materials science and engineering